-Indicate which traits you possess that are desired by the company.
+Indicate which traits you possess are desired by the company.
 Include a sentence or two describing your dedication to helping the company achieve its goals and mission.

 Make sure you possess the specific qualities before putting them on paper.
 Even if you don’t have absolutely everything they’re looking for, you can highlight what you do have instead.
 Always make sure that what you put in your documents is the truth.
 If a potential employer asks you about qualifications or past jobs, be able to back up what you’ve written.

-Examples of accomplishments used in a Chief Diversity Officer’s resume.
+Examples of Accomplishments: Chief Diversity Officer’s Resume

 - Raised minority enrollment rates by 30% during the 2007 fiscal year.